 When we talk about “lucky bets” we’re not talking about being lucky with your bets!
-We’re talking about a multiple bet option that covers all the outcomes if you are backing 4, 5, or 6 outcomes.
+We’re talking about a multiple-bet option that covers all the outcomes if you are backing 4, 5, or 6 selections.
 We’ll explain how these bets work as well as where to find them if you are betting on a mobile site or app with the major bookies.

 You can calculate your potential returns and bets using a bet calculator app.
 Add all the options and you’re able to see how the returns are affected by how many legs win.

 For this example, we’ll be selecting 4 Premier League results at different odds.
 There are fewer options in football betting as you don’t get each way like horse racing (See below for racing).
 We’ve selected a range of odds to show the differences made depending on which teams win.

 - Manchester United win 1/2